The rules for the ninth National Online Recruitment Awards are as follows.

 These criteria are applied in terms of a site’s relevance to, and facilities appropriate to, it’s intended market.
 Sites will be assessed from the point of view of a jobseeker, and what benefits candidates best.

-Shortlisted sites are entitled to display this logo on their site and literature.
+Our Finalists and Winners are entitled to display these logos on their site and literature.

-An independent panel of JUDGES will use the same criteria, and their knowledge of the online recruitment sector, to select a winner in each category.
+Two independent panels of JUDGES will use the same criteria, and their knowledge of the online recruitment sector, to select our Finalists and Winners in each category.